 Other steps that you can take to improve your chances of a successful K-1 visa application include:

-In case of a rejection, meticulous care must be taken.
+In case of a rejection, you must act quickly.
 This will help put things back on track for you upon appeal.
 If you have missed a document or do not fully satisfy a condition, then you must gather evidence as required.
-Sometimes it is a case of specific requirements that are unique to your case.
+Sometimes, it is a case of specific requirements that are unique to your case.
 At other times, it is a case of missing general guidelines.
-Whatever these may be, you will need to work to provide a compelling case as to why your relationship is genuine.

 Legal Motions